Dutch Oven Daddy

 Notes

-If adding additional vegetables, add them with the sausage.
+If adding additional vegetables like bell peppers or mushrooms, add them with the sausage.

 Nutrition